Our Indirect Contribution to Modern Day Slavery: The Case of Uyghurs’ Forced Labor in China

 Zara, Apple, Nike and almost all companies accused of being implicated in Uyghurs’ tragedy, claim to prohibit forced labor in their supply chains.
 However, most of them offer no credible explanation considering their producers’ links to regions where all goods are likely to be tainted by enslavement.
 By continuing to operate with these producers, and maintaining ties to these regions and factories, those major companies are complicit in what many have broadly recognized as crimes against humanity and genocide.

-These actions by the US government matter, and have a certain impact.
+These actions by the US government certainly matter, and do have an impact.
 Nevertheless, it is not enough.
-As a genocide is happening right under our eyes, we should all be doing more.
+A genocide is happening right under our eyes, and the entire world should feel concerned.
+Countries, NGOs, and citizens should all be doing more.
 Institutions should more strictly condemn what is happening in China, and should maybe impose a general boycott of all brands and companies who keep making profit off Uyghurs’ lives.
-History has taught us that when people remain silent when one group is targeted and threatened, dramatic events occur and, at the end of the day, all humanity bears the toll of this prejudice.
+Severe economic sanctions, if correctly inflicted to the PRC, could have a valuable impact.
+Even if actions seem unaffecting, recognizing this genocide, learning about these people, their history, their traditions and publicly condemning this atrocious situation to educate others is already a major step.
+Never Again is now; History has taught us that when people remain silent when one group is targeted and threatened, dramatic events occur and, at the end of the day, all humanity bears the toll of this prejudice.